|Barbara Kay |

 Ramsbottom Conklin Hall

 May your name be blessed forever!

-Do you have a loved one who's gone to Heaven?
+Do you have a loved one who's moved to Heaven?
 Isn't it a wonderful comfort knowing that if we both love Jesus and have accepted Him as our savior, that we can see each other again?

 I believe that Jesus is coming back soon.
 We'll be caught up with Him, and there will be quite a reunion.
 Yes.
 I'm looking forward to that.
 If you're not absolutely sure that you've given your heart and your life to Jesus, and trusted Him for salvation, please don't wait.
 Click here to learn more.

 ~ Amazing Grace

 ~ yard sales